Alessio-GH/alessio-gh.github.io/Linux/remote-access.md

 # Prerequisites
-## Identify the service your OS is using as Firewall;
+> ## Identify the service your OS is using as Firewall

 ```bash
 $ rpm -qa | grep firewalld